 - KEEP IT SIMPLE: Remember to keep you ingredients simple yet healthy.
 When we start combining too many ingredients and food types, it confuses the gut, literally.
 Simple carbohydrates, complex carbohydrates, starches and proteins all digest in very different ways with different enzymatic processes, so keep this in mind when mixing and matching.

 Smoothies are a great way to make a healthy meal with highly nutritious foods.
 Try making some this week and get super charged nutrients.
 Here are a few to try out.
-You’ll see that vary significantly based on the Ayurvedic constitution.
+You’ll see that they vary significantly based on the Ayurvedic constitution.
+Also remember I never promised that they were sugar laden tasty treats.
+They are for HEALTH.

 - PITTA SOOTHING SMOOTHIE